compasjs/compas/docs/references/cli.md

 ### `compas migrate rebuild`

 Recreate migration state based on the file system.

+Rebuild migration table with current file state.
+This allows for reordering migrations, squashing migrations and other things that alter the migration files, but do not affect the schema in any way.
+Note that Compas can't enforce any consistency between the migration files and the current schema state.
+So use with caution.

 | Option                | Description                                                                                                              |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------ |